 - Unavoidable commitments

-Consider applying for special consideration if you have submitted – or plan to submit – your assignment on the due date but feel that your special circumstances reduced the quality of your work.
+Consider applying for special consideration for assignments if you have submitted – or plan to submit – your assignment on the due date but feel that your special circumstances reduced the quality of your work.
 If approved, QUT can choose to:

 - reconsider the final unit grade.
 But be careful, reconsideration of you grade does not guarantee an increase of your grade.
 QUT may choose to leave your grade unaltered after reconsidering it.